modelscope/modelscope-agent/modelscope_agent/multi_agents_tasks/README.md

 * Hard to debugging for those who only code on single process, it should be better to track issues by logs.

 Other than above issues, following features still need to be added, in order to make multi-agent fit in more complex task
-* Support more complicated distributed task, such as the data spider system mentioned above
+* Support more complicated distributed task, such as the data spider system on multi-machine cluster
+* Actually, we never try to run the multi-agents on a single process(`remote=True`) with python native async function, might be tested and added for some simple case.
 * Better instruction & prompt for different task
 * Distributed memory
 * Distributed tool service